tjmadclub/lectures/resources/installation.md

 2. Once the window opens, click on "Create Device".

 3. In the phone menu, pick the phone you want to emulate.
-I picked Nexus 6P, but you should be able to pick anyone you like.
+I picked Nexus 6P, but you should be able to pick anything you like.

 <p align="center">
 <img src="../assets/installation/avd-configuration.png">